project-march/ProjectMarch/doc/getting_started/create_your_workspace.rst

   sudo apt-get install python3-colcon-common-extensions

-To install some optional tools that are run by Gitlab Continuous Integration run:
+To install some optional tools that are run by GitLab Continuous Integration run:

 .. code::